In this article, we will show you, How to connect Power BI to Multiple Excel Sheets, and how to use data present in those Excel sheets.

 If you are in the Power BI visualization page.
 Under the Home tab, Click the Get Data option and select the Excel as we shown below.
 Or, select More option and select Excel

-Once you click on the Excel tab, a new window will be opened to select the Excel File from our file system.
+Once you click on the Excel tab, a new window will open to select the Excel File from our file system.
 For now, we are selecting the Sample – Superstore file as shown below

 Expanding the Superstore Excel folder will display the list of available sheets.